-Harriman State Park is comprised of 11,000 acres of natural wonders in the Greater Yellowstone Ecosystem and is home to an abundance of elk, moose, sandhill cranes, trumpeter swans, and the occasional black or grizzly bear.
+Harriman State Park rests in a portion of the Greater Yellowstone Ecosystem and is home to an abundance of elk, moose, sandhill cranes, trumpeter swans, and the occasional black or grizzly bear.
 Owned by Union Pacific Railroad investors from 1902 to 1977, the park acreage served as a cattle ranch and private retreat for the Harriman and Guggenheim families.
 Today, Harriman State Park provides visitors a perfect setting to enjoy the unique history and natural beauty of the area.

 Things To Know